aspose-slides/Aspose.Slides-Documentation/net/getting-started/system-requirements/_index.md

 ### **Linux**
 - Linux (Ubuntu, OpenSUSE, CentOS, and others)

-{{%  alert  title="Note"  color="primary"  %}}
+{{%  alert  title="Notes"  color="primary"  %}}

-While CentOS 7 GLIBC version is 2.14, Aspose.Slides for .NET 6 and .NET 7 requires Linux x86_x64 with GLIBC 2.23 and higher.
+1. CentOS 7 GLIBC version is 2.14, but Aspose.Slides for .NET 6 and .NET 7 requires Linux x86_x64 with GLIBC 2.23 and higher.
+This requirement equally applies to Aspose.Slides cross-platform, which can only be used for .NET 6 , .NET 7, or higher.

+2. If your system does not meet the requirement in 1, use Aspose Slides for .NETStandard.

 {{% /alert %}}